How We Can Assist In Cases Of Confiscation, Asset Seizure And Unexplained Wealth Orders

 The logic behind the assumptions is sound, and it is a good thing that those who live a luxurious lifestyle without seeming to have any form of legitimate income are challenged.
 However, there is scope for the innocent (or relatively innocent) to lose much more than they benefited from their crimes.
 In making assumptions mistakes are also made, and the Crown’s financial investigators commonly double count transactions, include gross values of property without considering mortgages and fail to trace obvious legitimate income to supporting documentation.

-We accept that preparation of S16 Statements of Information can be difficult (we know because we are called upon to assist with their preparation) and that making challenges may be somewhat easier – but their is a need for all financial claims within the very confrontational arena of criminal dispute to be independently and expertly scrutinised to ensure a fair result.
+We accept that preparation of S16 Statements of Information can be difficult (we know because we are called upon to assist with their preparation) and that making challenges may be somewhat easier – but there is a need for all financial claims within the very confrontational arena of criminal dispute to be independently and expertly scrutinised to ensure a fair result.

 And There Is More: Realisable Assets